OrangeHerox/Simple-ATM-System/README.md

 Note :
 1. Execute once the sql script on cmd or mysql workbench
-2. On the database class change the mysql account credentials to your owners
+2. On the database class change the mysql account credentials to your own